When the Game Stands Tall: Plot

 Bob Ladouceur, the coach of the De La Salle Spartans, watches his team win the championship of their undefeated 2003 season.
 Following tradition, the seniors share their stories about what the team means to them.
 The juniors, including Ladouceur's son Danny, celebrate with team captain Chris Ryan who has a chance of breaking the California state record for the highest career number of touchdowns.
 During an argument about whether to accept a coaching offer at the college level, Ladouceur's wife Beverly tells him that he does not spend enough time with his family.
 In a division meeting between coaches, Ladouceur is accused of cheating through scholarships or some other means of getting all the best players in the area.
 Ladouceur says scholarships are against the rules and he does not offer them.
 He arranges to have De La Salle play against Long Beach Polytechnic High School, a team with a similar reputation.

 Ladouceur engages the team members in a passage from the Gospel of Luke that states that all good deeds will be rewarded.
-Rick Salinas, quarterback of the team, shares that he is blessed for doing the right thing because he gets to play on the streak team.
-Tayshon Lanear thinks otherwise because he doesn't think Salinas is in line to be starting quarterback because he's done the right thing, but because he is 6 ft 2 in tall and has a cannon for an arm.
+Rick Salinas, the quarterback of the team, shares that he is blessed for doing the right thing because he gets to play on the streak team.
+Tayshon Lanear feels otherwise.
+He doesn't think Salinas is in line to be starting quarterback because he's done the right thing, but because he is 6 ft 2 in tall and has a cannon for an arm.
 This provokes a mixed reaction from players who come from disadvantaged households.
 Reminded of team alumnus Cameron Colvin, Ladouceur pays him a visit in Richmond, California, and discovers that his mother is dying.
-Upon returning home, Ladouceur suffers a heart attack, impacting his ability to coach in the 2004 season.
+Upon returning home, Ladouceur suffers a heart attack, affecting his ability to coach in the 2004 season.
 Colvin is approached by his best friend Terrance Kelly, who urges him to enroll at the University of Oregon so that they can play together.
 Not wanting to involve friends in the downward spiral he has found himself in, Colvin protests but eventually agrees.
 Days later, Kelly is shot and killed while trying to pick up a cousin and the Spartan team attends his funeral.